 Authentic Catholic teaching exhorts the rich to give to the poor out of compassion and charity.
 Marxism exhorts the poor to overthrow the rich either through violence or subversiveness, and steal their fortunes.
 This is hardly Christian.

-This perversion of "social justice" and bent towards "liberation theology", I believe, is the heart of what is wrong with the Canadian organization “Development and Peace” and why it needs to be re-organized, so it is faithful to our Lord and his authentic teachings about what it really means to take care of the poor.
-It may be why D&P was reluctant to inform local bishops of their activities in 3rd world dioceses.
-It may also be why D&P membership shrieked like the demons inhabiting the man of the tombs (before the demons were cast into the herd of swine and ran over the cliff), when Canadian bishops exercised their legitimate authority to require D&P to get local bishop approval.
-They are yelling at the bishops to mind their own business ... uhh... if this isn't the bishops business, whose business it?
+This perversion of "social justice" and bent towards "liberation theology", is the heart of what is wrong with the Canadian organization “Development and Peace (D&P)”, and the US bishop's "Catholic Relief Services (CRS)", and why they need to be re-organized, so they are faithful to our Lord and his authentic teachings about what it really means to take care of the poor.
+It may be why these organizations were so reluctant to inform local bishops of their activities in 3rd world dioceses.
+When Canadian bishops exercised their legitimate authority to require D&P to get local bishop approval they were basically telling the bishops to mind their own business ... uhh... if this isn't the bishops business, whose business it?
 The D&P agenda has been found out, and they don't like it.

-We pray that D&P will come into alignment with the Church.
-Otherwise it should be denied Church money and sent into secular society to fend for itself.
-Will they shriek as they rush off the socialist cliff into oblivion?
+We pray that D&P and CRS will come into alignment with the Church.
+Otherwise they should be denied Church money and sent into secular society to fend for themselves.
 We pray they do the right thing and clean up their act.

 Michael Macfarlane of Kentucky Political Review summarizes it well.
 Since Rerum Novarum in 1891, the Church has spoken many times on social justice, so much so that in 2004 the Pontifical Council for Justice and Peace published a 300 page document titled the Compendium of the Social Doctrine of the Church which exhaustively reviews all Catholic teachings on social justice in all spheres, not just economic.
 It confirms the principles of Rerum Novarum as the basis for Catholic social doctrine.
 You can read the entire document from the link given, however let me try to briefly summarize the main points.